Month by Month

 November

-Wet season begins
+Wet season starts, green landscape

 December

-Dry Season Hiking
+Dry Weather and Hiking

 Photography